 Societal Expectations of Regulation

-- Adopt informed decision-making – not make ad-hoc decisions nor should they be ideological.
+- Adopt informed decision-making – they should not make ad-hoc decisions nor should they be ideological.
 Decisions should be based on evidence and use a common framework so that understanding and capabilities can be improved around the world.